Ginger Rogers feet are big news in across the globe –

 One day she had to decide whether or not her dancing feet on screen should appear with bows.
 So a solemn director, cameraman and producer sat, elbows on knees, as Ginger paraded before them, one foot with a bow-tied slipper, one foot just a plain slipper.
 The plain one won out.

-Bearing in mind that a dancer goes through gruelling hours of rehearsals and that foot fatigue make lines in the face, you will realise that in selecting her shoes she is really aiding her own beauty.
+Bearing in mind that a dancer goes through grueling hours of rehearsals and that foot fatigue make lines in the face, you will realize that in selecting her shoes she is really aiding her own beauty.

 Feet swell, straps cut after hour hours of work.
 Therefore, shoes that fit are of paramount importance.
 Ginger says a shoe that is too small revenges itself by making the foot look large when it is crowded into it.

 “Never, never abuse shoes,” admonishes Ginger. ” Don’t let them become run-down, with crooked heels or scuffed surface.
 Be as consious of shoe features as you are of the line of your stocking seams.
 And keep the fussiness off them!” she concludes.

 Here we take a look at several pairs worn by Miss Ginger Rogers over the past year.
 See what you think.